Cpt-Hazama/GMod-PBR-Modules/README.md

-# GMod-PBR-Modules
+# GMod PBR Modules
 Required files for my mods to work properly.
 This is the latest PBR setup for Source engine that allows 1:1 PBR.

-## Installation
+# Installation
 Place in /GarrysMod/garrysmod/ folder

-## Developer Usage
+# Developer Usage
 If everything is installed correctly, you can use the PBR shader in your VMTs.
-This PBR shader allows for MRAO styled design.
+This PBR shader allows for MRAO (Metalness, Roughness, Ambient Occ.) styled design.

 ```vmt
 PBR